looprock/dockingstation/README.md

 # daemon mode
 This is currently the only available option.
 You can run this under something like supervisor as a 'background' process.

+# How consult tags work
+For repo/foo:latest, dockingstation would turn repo and latest into tags for name foo.
+You can also pass dockingstation -e to add an environment tag

 # registering checks
 You can register checks via the consul KV store. checks should map to: http://localhost:8500/v1/kv/checks/[name]